A well-baby exam involves measurements, vaccines and an evaluation of your baby's development. Know the basics of a well-baby exam and how to prepare.

 - Hips and legs.
 The doctor might move your baby's legs to check for dislocation or other problems with the hip joints.

 - Genitalia.
 The doctor will likely inspect your baby's genitalia for tenderness, lumps or other signs of infection.
-He or she might also check for an inguinal hernia, which results from a weakness in the abdominal wall.
 For girls, the doctor might ask about vaginal discharge.
-For boys, the doctor will make sure both testes have descended into the scrotum.
+For boys, the doctor will make sure both testes have descended into the scrotum and, in the case of circumcision, whether the penis is healing properly.

 Your baby's motor skills and development are important, too.
 Depending on your baby's age, be prepared to answer questions like these: